1000 GIS Applications & Uses

 289. Anthropogenic Disturbances – Understanding the effects of transmission line construction by monitoring mammals with helicopter surveys.
 Get to the choppa!

-290. Migratory Birds – Cross-referencing telemetry GPS migratory (Osprey) bird locations with Langley Air Force Base flying operations in an effort to reduce an aircraft strike.
+290. Migratory Birds – Cross-referencing telemetry GPS migratory (Osprey) bird locations with Langley Air Force Base flying operations to reduce an aircraft strike.
 (NASA Langley Research – Bird/Wildlife Aircraft Strike Hazard)

 291. Shannon’s H Diversity Index – Measuring mathematically species diversity and richness in a community.